MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 if the default [GenesysCloudClientLogger] is used.
 The default logger will send logs to the server unless this option is `true`

+#### `originAppName`
+`originAppName?: string;`
+Optional

+This is name of the app that is consuming the SDK.
+This field is optional and only used for loggering purposes.

+#### `originAppVersion`
+`originAppVersion?: string;`
+Optional

+This is the version of the app that is consuming the SDK.
+This field is optional and only used for loggering purposes.

+ #### `originAppId`
+`originAppId?: string;`
+Optional

+This is an unique ID from the app that is consuming the SDK.
+This field is optional and only used for loggering purposes to tie the consuming app client instance with the SDK's logger instance.
 #### `allowedSessionTypes`
 `allowedSessionTypes?: SessionTypes[];` Optional: defaults to all session types.